dandi/handbook/docs/10_using_dandi.md

 ### **The Dandihub analysis platform**

 [Dandihub](https://hub.dandiarchive.org) provides:
-- a Jupyter Hub to interact with the data stored in Dandi.
+- a JupyterHub instance in the cloud to interact with the data stored in DANDI.

-To use the hub, you will need to register an account using the [DANDI Web application](https://dandiarchive.org/).
+To use the hub, you will need to register for an account using the [DANDI Web application](https://dandiarchive.org/).
-Note that `Dandihub` is not intended for significant computation, but provides a place to introspect `Dandisets` and files.
+Note that `Dandihub` is not intended for significant computation, but provides a place to introspect `Dandisets` and to perform some analysis and visualization of data.